 Back in 2010, Pho Thanh replaced Pho Bang in the mostly Vietnamese shopping center at 17th Avenue and Camelback.
 That was itself a remarkable improvement.
 Where the previous restaurant had suffered a long decline into messy conditions and unresponsive service, Pho Thanh came in, scrubbed the walls, improved the food, and brought new life to the space.
-Since then, things have gotten even better with a subsequent expansion into an adjacent storefront.
+Since then, things have gotten even better with a subsequent expansion into an adjacent storefront and the recent opening of an adjoining ice cream shop.
 The result is a big, bustling dining room where steaming bowls of noodle soup are delivered to an appreciative clientele.

 The location is just two blocks east of the 19th Avenue / Camelback light rail station.
 The shopping center has no official bike rack, but there are plenty of metal gates that will work as an ad-hoc security solution.
 There’s no official host station in the hectic dining room.
 Staff will often direct customers to seats and do their best to control traffic, but it’s usually okay to seat yourself during less busy times.
 The service isn’t fawning, but it’s not rude either.
 Expect a prompt invitation to order and quick delivery of the food.
 After that, anything beyond water refills requires flagging down staff.